xuefeng11/xuefeng11.github.io/_pages/about.md

 ---

 **About Me:** I received my Ph.D. in Computer Science from <a href="https://www.uchicago.edu/">University of Chicago</a>, where I was advised by
-<a href="https://computerscience.uchicago.edu/people/rick-stevens/">Dr. Rick L. Stevens</a>,
+<a href="https://computerscience.uchicago.edu/people/rick-stevens/">Prof. Rick L. Stevens</a>,
-with co-advisors <a href="https://yuxinchen.org/">Dr. Yuxin Chen</a> and <a href="https://home.ttic.edu/~jinbo/">Dr. Jinbo Xu</a>.
-I am also a Research Associate at <a href="https://www.anl.gov/">Argonne National Laboratory</a>, where my work focuses on AI for Life Sciences.
+with co-advisors <a href="https://yuxinchen.org/">Prof. Yuxin Chen</a> and <a href="https://home.ttic.edu/~jinbo/">Prof. Jinbo Xu</a>.
+I am also a research associate at <a href="https://www.anl.gov/">Argonne National Laboratory</a>, where my work focuses on AI for Life Sciences.